aurelia-contrib/aurelia-getting-started/guides/how-to-add-pug-to-cli-with-webpack.md

 # Configuring Pug with Webpack 4 and the Aurelia CLI

 date: 2018-05-07 16:00
-status: Still working out a few kinks in this how-to
+status: Not fully functional

 The [Aurelia CLI](https://aurelia.io/docs/cli) (currently v0.33.1) [does not yet support](https://github.com/aurelia/skeleton-navigation/pull/769) [pug](http://pugjs.org) templates.

-This post shows how to setup pug once you've installed a new webpack4-based Aurelia project.
+This post shows my effort so far to configure [pug](http://pugjs.org) on top of a new webpack4-based Aurelia project.
+There are two outstanding issues that I have not yet resolved:

+- Pug file `require` statements are not resolving the css file (_e.g._ `require(from='app.styl')`)
+- Have not yet tackled the issue of passing `locals` to index.pug

 ## Configure